 Compressed air plungers

-For tougher blockages, there are a number of more powerful plungers available.
-Some such plungers use compressed air in the form of a gun, and once the trigger is pulled the compressed air is forced through the pipes to create a shockwave to dislodge the blockage.
+More powerful plungers for tougher blockages.
+Some such plungers use compressed air in the form of a gun that, once the trigger is pulled, the compressed air is forced through the pipes.
+This creates a shockwave to dislodge the blockage.
 These are useful as they can still combat blockages that are past the trap or around bends.

 Handheld jet pumps

-Another form of drain unblocker is a handheld pump that emits a powerful water jet down the pipe.
-They come with adaptors for sinks, drains and toilets to ensure it has a complete seal around the opening and will dislodge tough blockages.
+A handheld pump that emits a powerful water jet down the pipe.
+They often come with adaptors for sinks, drains and toilets to ensure a complete seal around the opening to dislodge tough blockages.

 Drain snakes

-If plungers aren’t working, another option is to use a snake.
-A drain snake is a wire coil that is fed into the pipes and rotated clockwise until it reaches the blockage.
-The advantage of drain snakes is that they can go around bends and corners, and the tip is shaped like a corkscrew to help break up the blockage.
+A wire coil that is fed into the pipes and rotated counterclockwise until it reaches the blockage.
+A suitable alternative if plungers aren’t working.
+In fact, drain snakes can go around bends and corners.
+Plus, the tip is shaped like a corkscrew to help break up the blockage.

 Commercial waste unblockers

-For large or industrial blockages, there are a number of commercial waste unblocking tools available.
-These can be manually operated with a crank, or with an electrical trigger that has a number of different speed options.
-They feed the wire down the pipes and come with a number of different heads depending on the blockage at hand.
-Choose from handheld drain wire unblockers, or alternatively an unblocker that has its own frame to sit in.
+For large or industrial blockages, numerous commercial waste unblocking tools are available.
+These can be manually operated with a crank or with an electrical trigger that has different speed options.
+They feed the wire down the pipes and come with several different heads depending on the blockage at hand.
+Choose from handheld drain wire unblockers or an unblocker that has its own frame to sit in.

 Kinetic water ram kits